nanda-gopal-sb/wifi-server/README.md

 ## Introduction

-This project aims to provide a simple and effective way to integrate Bluetooth functionality with NodeMCU.
+This project aims to provide a simple and effective way to integrate Wifi functionality with NodeMCU.
 It includes sample code and detailed instructions to help you get started quickly.

 ## Requirements

 - NodeMCU board
-- Bluetooth module (e.g., HC-05, HC-06)
+- Wifi module (e.g., HC-05, HC-06)
 - Arduino IDE
 - USB cable
 - Jumper wires